gopi-suvanam/scribbler-website/_posts/2024-02-05-Scribble-Pad-IIT-B-Recap.md

 ---
-title: Unleashing Creativity and Innovation - Recap of the Scribble Pad Hackathon on JavaScript with Scribbler
+title: Recap of the Scribble Pad Hackathon on JavaScript with Scribbler
 description: Scribble Pad hackathon on JavaScript at IIT-B provided an immersive experience for participants and organizers by providing an opportunity to experiment with various ideas in browser based JavaScript computation.
 layout: post
 ---